 Many families move to take advantage of a good school district.
 But if you’re unfamiliar with the area, you may worry that the schools will not provide your children with the academics you desire.
 Visit online sites for school ratings and reviews.
 Contact township school districts and schedule visits with them, so school staff can field questions while you tour the schools.

 Even if the neighborhood you’re moving to appears ideal, you still may wonder: did you just see it on a good day?
 Will you regret living there on a bad day?
-In order to prepare yourself, visit the neighborhood at different times of day and on the weekend for a glimpse of it in real life.
+To prepare yourself, visit the neighborhood at different times of day and on the weekend for a glimpse of it in real life.
 Remember, too, that moving to a new neighborhood takes some adjusting.